Tialo/replacer/comparison.md

 # Table with comparison between different text to image models

-## Comparison conducted on Google Colab using A100 with +-12 tokens prompts
+## The comparison was conducted using Google Colab on an A100 GPU with prompts of approximately ±12 tokens.

 | Name                                     | Avg. infer time | Score* | Num.
 Inference Steps |
 |------------------------------------------|-----------------|--------|----------------------|